BlueForestTrees/express-blueforest/README.md

 ```

 ### errorMapper: how you decide to translate business error into http errors.
-The most important is to detect each needed difference:
 errorMapper is a function that must return an error object with the format: {status,body}

 ```javascript
 [...]